-How to develop an irresistible book area and build the foundations of a life- long love of reading for 2 year olds.
+This guidance will help you to consider how to develop an irresistible book area and build the foundations of a lifelong love of reading for 2-year-olds in your early years provision.

-Create book friendly spaces that, that maximise deep levels of engagement, where children are drawn in to pick up books, listen to and share stories.
-A place that children never want to leave...
+Book friendly spaces that maximise deep levels of engagement, where children are drawn in to pick up books, listen to and share stories inspire a love of reading.

+Create a place that children never want to leave...

 No matter the size of the environment, every setting should have an enticing space dedicated to books and stories both inside and outside.
 A space that builds on children's interests and developmental needs.
-A space small enough to feel cosy and may be even secretive and a space big enough for an adult to join in the fun.
+A space small enough to feel cosy and even secretive and a space big enough for an adult to join in the fun.

-What a 2 year old needs:
+What a 2-year-old needs:

-- Exposure to stories, lots of stories and some more stories - Hear books with repetitive rhymes, alliteration over and over again - Sing nursery rhymes and action songs - Listen to stories read by passionate adults who bring stories and characters alive through animated voices, puppets and props.
+- •Exposure to stories, lots of stories and some more stories - •Hear books with repetitive rhymes, alliteration over and over again - Sing nursery rhymes and action songs - •Listen to stories read by passionate adults who bring stories and characters alive through animated voices, puppets and props.
 Where adult's use a squeaky voice for a mouse, a deep, loud voice for a giant.